ElenJ/biomed-extractor/README.md

 ├── .gitignore
 └── setup.py                 # (Optional) For pip-installable packaging
 ```
+## Workflow for adaptation

+1. Fine-tune your foundation model of choice with the PICO dataset (train_model.py)
+2. Evaluate your model with evaluate_model.py
+3. Adjust the app (main.py) to use your model of choice

 ## Project Plan

 This plan assumes you’ll spend about 10–15 hours a week on the project and can be adjusted based on your pace and resources.
 The goal is to have a working prototype by the end of 8–10 weeks, with clear milestones and check-ins to keep you on track.